If you are looking for a permanent cure for eczema, you might have to be disappointed.

 - Control Bacteria

 Bacteria can aggravate the symptoms of eczema.
-The antimicrobial properties present in these lotions ensure that the bacteria which are present on the surface of the skin are killed off and thus, the symptoms of eczema are controlled.
+The antimicrobial properties present in these lotions ensure that the bacteria which are present on the surface of the skin are killed off and thus, the eczema will be controled.